MicrosoftDocs/azure-devops-docs/docs/service-hooks/services/hubot.md

 Here are more [detailed instructions](https://github.com/scrumdod/hubot-VSOnline) for deploying a Hubot instance to an Azure web site.

-## Subscribe Hubot to team room messages in Visual Studio Team Services
+## Subscribe Hubot to team room messages in VSTS

 Now that you've set up Hubot, create a service hook subscription that will forward messages in a VSTS team room